 Zeffito Cuiffoletti - Historian

-Tuscany holds a rich history of viticulture.
-Its rolling hills and Mediterranean climate provide the perfect spot for the production of good quality wines and during the last decade it has become known as the nation’s most creative producer.
-Tuscany also holds world recognition for its red wines, the majority of which come from the Sangiovese grape vines.
-These wines are generally spicy, with good acid levels, smooth texture and medium body.
+Tuscany has a rich history of viticulture.
+Its rolling hills and Mediterranean climate provide the perfect conditions for the production of good-quality wines.
+The region is particularly renowned for its red wines, most of which are produced from Sangiovese grapes.
+These reds are generally spicy, with good acid levels, smooth texture and medium body.

-The most exclusive Sangiovese wine is Brunello di Montalcino, a high quality selected wine from a fortress town south of Siena.
-It is one of Italy’s most expensive wines and is now issued under more than a hundred different labels.
-This wine is produced solely from the Sangiovese grapevine and takes at least 10 years to reach maturity.
-Other Sangiovese wines are of course the famous Chianti and Chianti Classico.
-Although Sangiovese is their major grape, unlike Brunello di Montalcino, these wines also contain a small amount (between 10 and 15%) of Carbernet Sauvignon, Merlot and Syrah grapes
+The most exclusive Sangiovese wine is the high-quality Brunello di Montalcino, from a fortress town south of Siena.
+It is one of Italy’s most expensive wines and is now issued under more than 100 different labels.
+This wine is produced solely from Sangiovese grapes and takes at least 10 years to reach maturity.
+Other Sangiovese wines include Chianti and Chianti Classico.
+But unlike Brunello di Montalcino, these also contain a small amount (between 10 and 15 per cent) of Cabernet Sauvignon, Merlot and Syrah grapes.

-Many of the Chianti wines also hold the DOC/DOCG (Dominazione di Origine Controllato/ Dominazione di Origine Controllato e Guarantita) status.
-This is an Italian quality assurance label that was introduced in 1963 by the Italian government and amended in 1992 by the EU law for the Protected Designation of Origin.
-In order to meet the DOC/DOCG requirements wines must be produced within the specified region using defined methods and must also qualify a defined quality standard.
+Many Chianti wines also hold the DOC/DOCG (Dominazione di Origine Controllato/ Dominazione di Origine Controllato e Guarantita) status.
+This Italian quality-assurance label was introduced in 1963 by the Italian government and amended in 1992 by the EU law for the Protected Designation of Origin.
+To meet the DOC/DOCG requirements wines must be produced within the specified region using defined methods and must also meet a defined quality standard.

-Other important Sangiovese based red wines that hold the DOC/DOCG status include Tignanello and Sassicaia, whose prices and popularity are not too far behind those of Brunello di Montalcino.
-Others also include Montepulciano, Montalcino, Bolgheri, Carmignano and Maremma.
+Other important Sangiovese-based red wines that hold the DOC/DOCG status include Tignanello and Sassicaia, with prices and popularity on a similar scale to Brunello di Montalcino.
+Others include Montepulciano, Montalcino, Bolgheri, Carmignano and Maremma.

-Other than the popular reds, Tuscany also produces a small amount of white wines.
-The majority, however, have not enjoyed the prestige of the reds because until relevantly recently they were all produced from the workaday Trebbiano grape and tend to have quite a dull taste.
-An exception being Vernaccia di San Gimignano, which is produced from the Vernaccia grape, a well made crisp and dry white, one of the first whites to be awarded the DOC status.
-Nowadays however there are many other good whites produced in Tuscany, including the international variety of Chardonnays, Sauvignons, Pinot Bianco and Pinot Grigio, together with more traditional whites such as Pomino and Vin Santo.
+Tuscany also produces a small amount of white wines.
+Most, however, have not gained the prestige of the reds because until relatively recently they were produced from the workaday Trebbiano grape and tended to have quite a dull taste.
+One exception is Vernaccia di San Gimignano, produced from the Vernaccia grape, a well-made crisp and dry white, one of the first to be awarded the DOC status.
+Nowadays, however, many good whites are produced in Tuscany, including the international variety of Chardonnays, Sauvignons, Pinot Bianco and Pinot Grigio, together with more traditional whites such as Pomino and Vin Santo.

-And last.. but certainly not least comes the Grappa!
-Grappa or ‘grape stalk’ is a grape based pommice brandy (between 37.5% and 60% alcohol) made from pommace of the grape seeds, stalks and stems that are left over from winemaking after pressing.
-Often known as the by-product of Italian wine it can either be taken on its own or added as a ‘shot’ to an espresso coffee.
-It’s generally taken after meals to aid digestion so if feel the need for a ‘digestivo’ following that rich Tuscan meal you can always try a little Grappa!
+And last, but not least, there’s Grappa.Grappa, or grape stalk, is a grape-based pomace brandy (between 37.5 and 60 per cent alcohol) made from grape seeds, stalks and stems left over from winemaking after pressing.
+This by-product of Italian wine can either be taken on its own or added as a shot to an espresso coffee, generally taken after meals to aid digestion.